Magyartanulas/magyartanulas.github.io/counting.md

 * Az utca száz méter hosszú volt. - (The street was one hundred meters long.)
 * Ma csak tizennégy fok odakinn van. - (Today it's only fourteen degrees outside.)

+When answering, you don't have to answer with a precise number, you could instead decide to give an approximate value instead.

+* sok - (a lot)
+* kevés - (a few)
+* számos - (numerous)

 `Challenge!`

 ![alkoholista](https://magyartanulas.github.io/public/alkoholista.png)